Artistic Director — Charlie Sexton

 Paul co-founded Blue Apple Players in 1976 with his wife Geraldine Ann Snyder, and has directed over 100 musicals & worked in virtually every aspect of theater administration with organizations including the Coconut Grove Playhouse and the Miami Philharmonic.
 He’s directed & performed at the Kennedy Center in Washington D.C., The Parker Playhouse in Ft.
 Lauderdale, Tampa Bay Performing Arts Center, and Miami Dade County Auditorium.
 Paul has also been active in the community networking with the arts & culture community and among social service organizations.
 Serving as Co-Chair of ACA’s Education Committee with Alison Huff, he’s helped lead an effort to illustrate the value that member organizations bring to the community.
 Paul has worked with politicians & CEOs of major corporations as a speech coach and has produced & directed industrial theater productions for conventions from Las Vegas to Toronto.
 Mr. Lenzi has a B.A. in Theatre from Florida State University and has been a member of Actor’s Equity for over 40 years.
 Favorite roles include Iago in Othello, Duperret in Marat/Sade, and Sheriff John Wolf in The Three Pigs: The Wild West Will Never Be The Same.

-Jen, recommended to Blue Apple by Walden Theatre, joined the full time staff in January 2013.
-She holds a B.F.A. in Acting from University of Michigan in Ann Arbor and an M.F.A. in Theatre from the University of Tennessee’s International Actor Training Academy.
-Jen, having transplanted from Los Angeles, has taught & trained with companies all over the country including: South Coast Repertory Theatre Company, P.S.Arts, EastLA Classic Theatre, Inside Out Community Arts, Idyllwild Arts Academy, Michigan Theatre Festival, Ann Arbor Public Schools, Pittsburgh’s Three Rivers Shakespeare Festival, Clarence Brown Theatre, Arizona Shakespeare Festival, Kentucky Shakespeare, Savage Rose, Theatre 502, Bunbury, and CenterStage.
+Jen holds a BFA in Acting from University of Michigan and an MFA in Theatre from the University of Tennessee’s International Actor Training Academy.
+She just got back from Scotland where she studied Voice/Speech with Kristin Linklater and Louis Colaianni.
+Jen, having transplanted from Los Angeles, has worked with companies all over the country including: South Coast Rep., P.S.Arts, EastLA Classic Theatre, Idyllwild Arts Academy, Michigan Theatre Festival, Pittsburgh’s Three Rivers Shakespeare Festival, Tennessee’s Clarence Brown Theatre, Arizona Shakespeare Festival and many local companies.
+Currently, Jen is an actor with The Kentucky Shakespeare Festival, serves on the board for PAL Coalition (Federal Drug Free Communities Support Grant) and is a member of VASTA (Voice and Speech Trainers Association.)

 Grants Manager – Margaret Phillips